Federico Macheda: Novara

-On 14 December 2016, he joined Serie B side Novara Calcio on an 18-month contract; he was awarded the club's number 10 shirt.
+On 14 December 2016, he joined Serie B side Novara on an 18-month contract; he was awarded the club's number 10 shirt.
 On 25 February 2017, Macheda scored his first goal for Novara in Serie B in a 2–1 home win over Spezia; this was his first Italian league goal, and the first goal he had managed for an Italian team since 2011, when he scored for Sampdoria in the Coppa Italia.
 On 17 April, he scored his first brace in six years in a 3–2 away win over Frosinone.
 Macheda left the club when his contract expired at the end of the 2017–18 season.

 Panathinaikos

 Macheda signed a three-year contract with Superleague Greece club Panathinaikos in September 2018.
-In his first season, he scored 11 goals (10 in the league and 1 in the Greek Cup against Panetolikos) in 28 appearances.
+In his first season, he scored eleven goals (ten in the league and one in the Greek Cup against Panetolikos) in 28 appearances.

 He started the 2019–20 season with a goal in a 1–1 away draw against Lamia and a week later added another in a 3–1 home defeat against OFI.
 His brace against Volos on 1 March 2020 took him to 13 goals in all competitions, equalling his best for a single season.
 His goal in the first match back from the three-month COVID-19 pandemic suspension set a new personal best, and he finished the season with 15.

 In September 2020, Macheda agreed a contract extension until the summer of 2023.
 On 19 December 2021, he completed 100 appearances for the club, becoming the 13th foreign player to achieve the milestone.